babynus/projeqtor/projeqtor/docs/user/RealWorkAllocation.rst

 .. topic:: Resource capacity of days

    * The resource capacity is defined by the number of hours per day and the resource capacity.

-   * The number of hours per day is defined in :ref:`Global parameters<unitForWork-section>` screen.
+   * The number of hours per day is defined on :ref:`Global parameters<unitForWork-section>` screen.

-   * The capacity of the resource is defined :ref:`resource` screen.
+   * The capacity of the resource is defined on :ref:`resource` screen.

 .. figure:: /images/GUI/ZONE_RealWorkAllocationWithColumnsValidation.png
    :alt: Columns validation zone